Segmentation, Mapping, Text, LLMs

 • Embeddings

-• LLMs: What are they doing
+• LLMs: How do they work

 The Challenge